 CLOUD POWER

-add, the Italian brand that specialisesspecializes in luxury down jackets, is constantly refining its know-how.
-The label only uses pure and soft white goose down that is ultra-lightweight (just one gram of down yields 500 flakes), has a unique insulating power capability and is able to give add’s garments their signature sculptural look.
+add, the Italian brand that specializes in luxury down jackets, is constantly refining its know-how.
+The label only uses pure and soft white goose down that is ultra-lightweight (just one gram of down yields 500 flakes), has a unique insulating capability and is able to give add’s garments their signature, sculptural look.
 For A/W 17, add celebrates lightness once again by introducing a brand new material, ‘Peach Light Puffy’, that enables garments to be “soft as a cloud”, as the brand puts it.

 www.addown.it